 The Explain tables must be created by the user prior to the invocation of EXPLAIN.
-(See Appendix J, "Explain Tables and Definitions" on page 821 for information on the Explain tables and table definitions.)
-The information generated by this statement is stored in these explain tables in the schema designated by the current authorization ID at the time the statement is compiled.
-For static EXPLAIN statements, this is the binder's authorization ID and for dynamic EXPLAIN statements, the authorization ID is that of the user executing the statement.
+(See Appendix K, " Explain Tables and Definitions" on page 935 for information on the Explain tables and table definitions.)
+The information generated by this statement is stored in these explain tables in the schema designated at the time the statement is compiled.